Udoka Chima

-Udoka Godwill Chima (born 1 February 2002) is a footballer who plays as a defender for Swedish Division 2 club Gute.
+Udoka Godwill Chima (born 1 February 2002) is a footballer who plays as a defender.
 Born in Italy and raised in England, he represented Nigeria at international level.

 Early life

 Chima was born in Italy to Nigerian parents and lived between the two countries until his family moved to England when he was six.
 He played grassroots football for a couple of years with Lace FC, a club based in Tottenham, North London.
 Afterwards, he sought to join an academy program: following trials with the academies of Barnet, Coventry City, Norwich City, and Luton Town, in July 2018, he joined the youth system of Burnley.
 He was eventually released by Burnley at the end of the 2019-20 season.

 Following his release from Burnley, he had a trial with Serie A club Napoli in September 2020, along with reported interest from Atalanta and Genoa, as well as French club Dijon.
 He then had a trial with Primeira Liga club Benfica from 29 April to 9 May 2021, with fellow Portuguese clubs Braga and Porto also interested in signing him.
 Following this, he received interest from Newcastle United, before subsequently joined Coventry City on a trial in July 2021, playing in a pre-season match with the U23s against Leamington.